 Jasleen Kaur (Columnist)

-Like the blood throbbing within our veins, Uttarakhand’s rivers breathe life in the hilly state.
 Over the years, the pristine glacial waters and the breath-taking hilly terrain have caught the attention of many for they serve a purpose beyond being crowded tourist spots: damming.
 The government of India has been keen on turning Uttarakhand into a hydropower hub by harnessing its water’s potential energy and “squeezing” out the maximum power they can spew out.
 Dressing lies with promises has taken them as far as completing some of their ambitious projects that aren’t symbiotic and focus only on unidirectional profit, making our ecosystems expendable.

 From planning sessions and blueprints to the finishing of its construction, the dam building process is long enough to be ridden with corruption and negligence.
 Such flaws in the system are mostly overlooked or justified, but their long-term ill effects are out in the open.